-- Shredded: The name isn’t a misnomer; shredded memory foam pillows are comprised of hundreds (or even thousands) of small pieces of shredded foam.
+- Shredded: The name isn’t a misnomer — shredded memory foam pillows are comprised of hundreds (or even thousands) of small pieces of shredded foam.
 What’s the benefit of all that shredding?
 For starters, it makes the pillow more breathable.
 It also allows you to scrunch and mold it more easily (though the foam does occasionally bunch up).
 Even better, most shredded foam pillows let you add or remove filling as desired.
-That way you can achieve your preferred loft/thickness.
+That way, you can achieve your preferred loft and thickness.
 Finally, like their traditional counterpart listed above, these pillows are also typically rectangular in shape.

-- Standard (20-inch by 26-inch): The most common and compact option, standard pillows are also the cheapest of the bunch.
+- Standard (20-by-26-inch): The most common and compact option, standard pillows are also the cheapest of the bunch.
 They are a solid choice for most people and work especially well on full mattresses.

-- Queen (20-inch by 30-inch): Four inches longer than the standard (you’re welcome for that math), queen-sized pillows are ideal for people who tend to toss and turn or shift position throughout the night.
+- Queen (20-by-30-inch): Four inches longer than the standard (you’re welcome for that math), queen-sized pillows are ideal for people who tend to toss and turn or shift position throughout the night.

-- King (20-inch by 36-inch): The king-sized pillow definitely provides some extra padding.
+- King (20-by-36-inch): The king-sized pillow definitely provides some extra padding.
 It’s also good for particularly restless sleepers.

-- Body (48-54-inch by 20-inch): If you love to snuggle and spoon your pillow, well the body size is really the way to go.
+- Body (48 to 54 inches by 20 inches): If you love to snuggle and spoon your pillow, the body-sized one is really the way to go.

 - Support: Thanks to their ability to retain their shape, memory foam pillows generally provide great head and neck support.